TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 1/2 Kings 1.8.md

 ---

-And they answered him, He was a hairy man, and girt with a girdle of leather about his loins.
-And he said, It is Elijah the Tishbite.
+They answered him, "He was a hairy man, and wearing a leather belt around his waist."
+He said, "It is Elijah the Tishbite."